A guide to tag-a-longs or trailer bikes and towbars

 Six or seven-speed gears don’t add much to the cost of a trailer cycle and are well worth having.
 Your passenger can contribute more to the ride by pedalling on the flat and uphill.
 It’s good practice for a child’s own bike, too.
 If you get a single speed, the gear needs to be fairly low so that your child can help you by putting some power in when you most need it: going uphill.

-Cycling UK's Victoria Hazael pointed out "At four my son was rather distracted by playing with the gears and found a single speed tag-a-long easier, now he's older and heavier the gears are a real help, especially uphill."
+Cycling UK's Victoria Hazael pointed out, "At four my son was rather distracted by playing with the gears and found a single speed tag-a-long easier.
+Now he's older and heavier the gears are a real help, especially uphill."

 A brake isn’t necessary for the trailer cycle and could even be dangerous.
 Used at the wrong time, such as when you’re not braking, the trailer cycle would skid.
 Your bike’s brakes must be good, although you need to apply them progressively rather than suddenly if you’re going down a steep hill, as the trailer cycle can shunt the towing bike.

-Although, if you’re attaching a trailer cycle to the back of an already heavy bike, such as a tandem, it’s worth adding a drag brake to the towing bike to help keep your speed under control during any long descents.
+However, if you’re attaching a trailer cycle to the back of an already heavy bike, such as a tandem, it’s worth adding a drag brake to the towing bike to help keep your speed under control during any long descents.

 Make sure the towing bike has a rear mudguard, ideally with a mudflap, otherwise you’ll spray road run-off into the face of your passenger.
 If there isn’t a mudflap, fit a mountain bike-style down tube guard to the trailer cycle.
 The trailer cycle itself needs a mudguard too.